Fiat Chrysler calls GM’s bribery allegations ‘preposterous’

 In July, U.S. District Judge Paul Borman in Detroit tossed out GM’s lawsuit that alleged that Fiat Chrysler paid off union leaders to get better contract terms than GM.

-He wrote that GM’s alleged injuries were not caused by FCA violating federal racketeering laws, that GM had not stated a claim that can be granted, and that the people harmed by the bribery scheme were Fiat Chrysler workers.
+He wrote that GM’s alleged injuries were not caused by FCA violating federal racketeering laws, and that the people harmed by the bribery scheme were Fiat Chrysler workers.

-On Monday, Borman issued an order saying that FCA had to file its response by the end of the day and saying that he didn’t want anything else from GM.

 GM’s motion contended that payments were made to accounts in places like Switzerland, Luxembourg, Italy, Singapore and the Cayman Islands.
-The accounts were set up to avoid detection in the federal criminal probe,, according to the motion.
+The accounts were set up to avoid detection in the federal criminal probe, according to the motion.
 The accounts were discovered recently by private investigators working on GM’s behalf, according to court records.